 Mrs Dyde's Class 2022 - 2023

-Our class curriculum - Below, or by clicking on the links, you will be able to see our Annual Curriculum Plan which will highlight for you our learning intentions across the year.
-You will now also see our Summer Term Planner which will give you much more information on the range of exciting learning activities we have planned across all areas of the curriculum.
+Our class curriculum - Below, or by clicking on the link here, you will be able to see our Annual Curriculum Plan which will highlight for you our learning intentions across the year.
+As you will see there is an exciting range of learning activities which have been planned across all areas of the curriculum.

 English - What is planned?

 We begin our English by reading Beowulf, which links with our first History topic - the Anglo Saxons.
 In Beowulf, we listen to a tale that has been told for a thousand years and more.
 Long ago there lived a warrior who stood head and shoulders above his comrades.
 Stronger, bigger and more courageous than any other, Beowulf faced three fearsome creatures, one from the moors, one from the sea and the dragon of the deep, all of whom threatened entire kingdoms.
 Can he defeat them or will he meet his match?

 We will be reading from two versions, one seen below, Beowulf by Rob Lloyd Jones and another version written by Michael Morpurgo.

 Later in the term we turn our attention to reading picture books linked to our topic in Geography - Changing Environments.

 First we read a beautiful book called The Dam, written by David Almond.
 This is a true story of how Kielder Water was created, the largest artificial lake in the UK.
 "Once the dam is finished, the land will be flooded.
 But before it is lost for ever, Kathryn and her father return to the still and silent valley and fill the empty homes with one final song."